 (5) Lastly, the analysis will compare the Bank’s gap position in a given period with predicted interest rate levels.
 The result is a framework for estimating the effect of this relationship on net interest income.
 Gap analysis can provide a basis for deploying tactics.
 The Bank will treat it as a useful tool in trying to manage net interest income.
 For example if rates are perceived to be rising, the gap is characteristically altered by converting fixed-rate assets into variable-rate assets and variable-rate liabilities into fixed-rate liabilities.
 This results in higher asset interest-rate sensitivity.
 The implication is that the Bank has an increasing opportunity to reprice assets and thereby take advantage of higher pricing resulting from higher rates.

-The Bank uses Profitstar to prepare its management reports on an automated basis.

-The starting point for the preparation of the PS management reports is the reconciliation of the Profitstar balance sheet to the T24 balance sheet in order to ensure that the information used is consistent with official Bank records.
-The PS balance will be prepared on a monthly basis.

-Obtain Profitstar download files from ADC.
-These files are:

-FMD_GL, FMD_Loan, FMD_DDA, FMD_DEP, MIS_REPORT: V_Profitstar_Bond; V_Profitstar_CD; V_Profitstar_Loan

 4.2.5.
-IRR Procedure via Profitstar
+IRR Procedure via PROFITstar

-(1) Upload the data source (download files) provided by ADC via Move and Link process.
+The Bank uses PROFITstar to prepare its management reports.

+The starting point for the preparation of the PROFITstar management reports is the reconciliation of the PROFITstar balance sheet to the T24 balance sheet in order to ensure that the information used is consistent with official Bank records.
+The PROFITstar balance reports are prepared on a monthly basis.

+(1) Obtain PROFITstar download files from ADC.
+These files are: FMD_GL, FMD_Loan, FMD_DDA, FMD_DEP, PROFITstar_Bond, PROFITstar_CD, PROFITstar_Loan. upload these download files into PROFITstar via Move and Link process.